akinsho/toggleterm.nvim/README.md

 By default focus is returned to the original window after executing the command (except for floating terminals).
 Use argument `go_back=0` to disable this behaviour.

+You can send commands to a terminal without opening its window by using the `open=0` argument.

 see `:h expand()` for more details

 ### Set terminal shading